 What vegetables I like now

-Over the past 20 years I’ve gone from only liking fries to liking a lot of vegetables.
+Over the past 20 years I’ve gone from only liking fries to liking a lot of vegetables for dinner and other meals.
 I wanted to eat healthy, but it’s tough when you hate vegetables.
 I would like to say I love all vegetables, but I always have that deep burning desire for my wife’s awesome desserts that she makes so tastey.

 She has tweaked much of my hate for veggies (and fruit) into a tolerance that is more palatable.
 I think my favorite thing is vegetable and egg casserole like this one she makes with her kids.
 She is also the master at hiding vegetables.
 She shreds up tons of veggies and tucks them in places where you never notice them.
 Even desserts.